GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
+> ### We have already mentioned what may, perhaps, appear paradoxical to some of our readers, — that the division of labour can be applied with equal success to mental as to mechanical operations, and that it ensures in both the same economy of time.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts